FredrikBakken/spam-filter-demo/README.md

 Returned:
 ```
 {
-    "Message": [
-        "Hi man, I was wondering if we can meet tomorrow."
+    "Message": "Hi man, I was wondering if we can meet tomorrow.",
-    ],
     "Spam": false,
     "Confidence": "0.00%"
 }